Taking notes in university is an important skill that can help you do better in your classes.

 Preparing for Note-Taking

 Effective note-taking starts with proper preparation.
-By selecting the right tools and understanding the structure of your lectures, you can significantly improve your ability to capture and retain information.
+By choosing the right tools and understanding how your lectures are organized, you can get much better at writing down and remembering information.

 Choosing the Right Tools and Technology

-Digital tools like tablets and laptops can be more efficient for many students.
+Many students find that digital tools like tablets and laptops work better for them.
 Apps like Notion and Evernote enable you to organize, tag, and search your notes quickly.

-Always ensure your device is fully charged and have a backup plan, such as pens and notebooks, in case of technical issues.
+Make sure your device is charged, and keep pens and a notebook handy just in case something goes wrong.
 Use bullet points, tables, and highlights to make your notes more organized.

 If you prefer handwritten notes, invest in quality notebooks and pens.
+A meta-analysis of 3,005 students found clear exam performance benefits for handwriting over typing.
 Consider using different colored pens to differentiate between topics and subtopics.
 Digital pens like the Apple Pencil can bridge the gap between digital and traditional note-taking.

 Understanding the Lecture Structure

 Before the lecture, review the syllabus and any provided materials to understand the upcoming topic.
-This preparation helps you anticipate what will be discussed and enables you to focus on the most critical points.
+This preparation helps you guess what will be covered and lets you focus on the most important points.

 Identify key terms and concepts that are likely to be covered.
 This understanding allows you to create a framework for your notes.